anderkve/FYS3150/book/containerization/apptainer.md

 #### Installation on Windows

 On Windows, the Linux environment is handled by WSL.
-Therefore, once it is installed (see [here](https://anderkve.github.io/FYS3150/book/getting_ready/windows_users.html)), you can follow the instructions for installation on Linux below.
+Therefore, once it is installed (see [Windows users](sec:windows_users)), you can follow the instructions for installation on Linux below.

 #### Installation on Mac

 On Mac, the recommended path to setting up a Linux environment is through [Lima](https://lima-vm.io/docs/), which is a lightweight virtual machine manager designed to run Linux environments efficiently on macOS.

-The first step to working with Lima is to install it with Homebrew (see [here](https://anderkve.github.io/FYS3150/book/getting_ready/mac_users.html#installation-of-basic-software) if you haven't yet installed the Homebrew package manager on your machine):
+The first step to working with Lima is to install it with Homebrew (see [installation of basic software](sec:installation_of_basic_software) if you haven't yet installed the Homebrew package manager on your machine):

 ```bash
 brew install lima